cubeworx/cbwxproxy/README.md

 CubeWorx Minecraft Server Proxy Image
 ==============

 This image is a self-contained Minecraft server proxy untilizing Traefik.
+It is intended for use in the upcoming CubeWork ecosystem but is also being provided for use in the Minecraft community.

 ## Quickstart